In this first home buyer guide, we will help you learn how to buy your first home in record time.

 Not All Properties Satisfy The Banks

-Different banks have different lending criteria, which means that you need to think carefully when choosing your first home.
+Banks have different lending criteria, so you must think carefully when choosing your first home.
 If you want lenders to approve your loan, make sure that the property that you’re looking at ticks the following boxes:

-- ✅ The purchase price should be fair, otherwise lenders may value the property at less than what you paid for it.
+- The purchase price should be fair; otherwise, lenders may value the property less than what you paid for it.

 Make sure that you get a pest inspection and strata report to confirm the condition and suitability of the property for your lender.

-Buying your first home will probably be one of the biggest decisions of your life, so you need to make sure that you don’t come to regret it!
+Buying your first home will probably be one of the biggest decisions of your life, so you need to make sure that you don’t end up regretting it!
 If you’re having trouble setting your emotions aside, consider using a buyers agent to find the perfect property for you.

-A lot of people limit their search to places where they think they want to live or where they have lived before.
+Many people limit their search to places they think they want to live or have lived before.
 Unfortunately, doing this limits your choices and may result in your dream property not even coming under your radar!